rangrosh/Computer-Vision-Tutorial/README.md

 # Computer-Vision-Tutorial
-A series of python notebooks performing different computer vision tasks using OpenCV.
+A series of python notebooks performing different image processing tasks using OpenCV.